-REC & CEC definitions
+REC and CEC definitions

 Here is an explanation of the logic behind the colours: